-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: The feedback is provided during lectures whenever possible or during office opening hours.

-Assessment Feedback: The feedback is provided during lectures whenever possible or during office opening hours.
 Failure Redemption: If rules allow - standard University provision with marks capped.
 Failure Redemption of this module will be by Examination only (100%).